go-xiaohei/pugo/doc/source/page/en/guide/8-deploy-nginx.md

 template = "guide.html"
 ```

-There are two ways to deploy `PuGo` contents to public.
+There are two ways to deploy `PuGo` contents to public byself, or deploy to public cloud service such as git, Amazon Cloud via `deploy` command.

 ### Static Website